Sting (musician): 2021–present: Duets and The Bridge

 On 19 March 2021, Sting released Duets, a compilation album comprising 17 tracks of collaborations with various artists including Eric Clapton, Mary J. Blige, Shaggy, Annie Lennox and Sam Moore.

 Sting released his fifteenth studio album, The Bridge, on 19 November 2021.
 It was preceded by the release of the lead single "If It's Love" on 1 September 2021.
 Sting wrote the set of pop-rock songs "in a year of global pandemic, personal loss, separation, disruption, lockdown and extraordinary social and political turmoil".
 On 20 November 2021, Sting's single "What Could Have Been", with Ray Chen, was featured in the third act of the League of Legends animated series Arcane; this single was released the same day.
 Sting then opened The Game Awards 2021 with the song; Todd Marten, for the Los Angeles Times, wrote "The Game Awards began this year with an opening that might have launched the Grammy Awards".

 In February 2022, Sting collaborated with Swedish DJ supergroup Swedish House Mafia, releasing a song and music video titled "Redlight".
 The song used lyrics from the Police's 1979 hit "Roxanne" with a dark electronic feeling.
 Sting made an appearance in the music video, the song being part of the new album from Swedish House Mafia titled Paradise Again.
 In February 2022, it was announced that Universal Music Group purchased Sting's catalogue of solo works and those with the Police for an undisclosed amount.
 Forbes ranked him as the highest-paid solo musician of 2022, with an estimated earnings of $210 million.

 The Wall Street Journal reported that Sting gave a private performance on 17 January 2023 for fifty top Microsoft executives at the 2023 World Economic Forum at Davos.
 The next day Microsoft announced plans to lay off 10,000 people in what some employees called "as a bad look" for the company.
 "Some employees thought it wasn't the right time for a company-sponsored Sting concert," wrote Tom Dotan and Sam Schechner.
 "The theme of the event was sustainability."
 The event quickly went viral.

 In September 2025, Sting's former bandmates Stewart Copeland and Andy Summers filed a lawsuit against Sting with the London High Court, alleging that Sting had underpaid them for royalties earned from "digital exploitation" of the Police's recordings.
 Sting has denied the allegations and contended that he actually overpaid the former bandmates.

+In November 2025, it was announced that Sting would star in an adapted version of his musical The Last Ship at the Metropolitan Opera House in New York, which subsequently toured to Paris, Amsterdam and Brisbane in 2026.